Viability of Boosted Light Dark Matter in a Two-Component Scenario: Dark Matter: Relic density Aspects

 Using this, Eq.~\ref{eq:4.9} and Eq.~\ref{eq:4.11} are followed here to plot freeze-out diagrams and to find the relic density for the fermionic DM $\chi_1$ in Fig.~\ref{fig:fermion-DM}.

-The relic density for the fermionic DM is shown by the Fig.~\ref{fig:fermion-DM} (right), where the two resonance drops in the relic density happen due to the contribution coming from the $Z$ and $h$ mediated $s$ channel diagrams respectively, with the $Z$ resonance drop being way more significant that the other.
-These two resonant drops at observed respectively at $m_{\chi_1} \sim m_Z/2$ and $m_{\chi_1} \sim m_h/2$ as evident from the Fig.~\ref{fig:fermion-DM} (right).
+The relic density for the fermionic DM is shown in Fig.~\ref{fig:fermion-DM} (right), where the two resonance drops in the relic density happen due to the contribution coming from the $Z$ and $h$ mediated $s$ channel diagrams respectively, with the $Z$ resonance drop being way more significant that the other.
+These two resonant drops observed respectively at $m_{\chi_1} \sim m_Z/2$ and $m_{\chi_1} \sim m_h/2$ are evident from Fig.~\ref{fig:fermion-DM} (right).
 Note, we have considered the Breit-Wigner resonance width of 2.5 GeV and 4 MeV for the $Z$ and $h$ bosons respectively.
-The relevant Feynman diagrams are shown in Fig.~\ref{fig:fermionDM-feynman-diagrams} and in Sec.~\ref{sec:A.2}, we present the expression for the cross-section for each diagrams of the $\chi_1$ annihilation.
-A similar conclusion can be drawn from Fig.~\ref{fig:fermion-DM} where only a small region of fermionic DM, $\chi_1$ mass is allowed with an under abundant or exact relic density, touching the experimentally measured relic density band.
-The observations of Fig.~\ref{fig:scalar-DM}, Fig.~\ref{fig:fermion-DM} are highlighted in Table~\ref{tab:relic-density} displaying a few points for different masses of $\phi_3$ and $\chi_1$ and their corresponding relic densities respectively.
+The relevant Feynman diagrams are shown in Fig.~\ref{fig:fermionDM-feynman-diagrams} and in Sec.~\ref{sec:A.2}, we present the expression for the cross section for each diagrams of the $\chi_1$ annihilation.
+A similar conclusion can be drawn from Fig.~\ref{fig:fermion-DM} where only a small region of fermionic DM, $\chi_1$ mass is allowed with an underabundant or exact relic density, touching the experimentally measured relic density band.
+The observations of Fig.~\ref{fig:scalar-DM} and Fig.~\ref{fig:fermion-DM} are highlighted in Table~\ref{tab:relic-density} displaying a few points for different masses of $\phi_3$ and $\chi_1$ and their corresponding relic densities, respectively.

 }

 \end{itemize}